devonartis/aws-ml-detection-workshop/docs/index.md

-# Scalable, Automated Anomaly Detection with Amazon GuardDuty and SageMaker
+# Using ML with Amazon SageMaker & GuardDuty to identify anomalous traffic

 Welcome!
 This guide provides instructions and pointers to the resources used for the workshop.

 This workshop contains the following exercises:

-1. Examining GuardDuty findings
+1. Enabling Amazon GuardDuty and exploring GuarDuty findings
+2. Using AWS Lambda to transform data so it is suitable for model training and inference
-2. IP-based anomaly detection in SageMaker
+3. IP-based anomaly detection in SageMaker

 After the setup steps below, there are instructions provided for all of the hands-on exercises, instructions of how to delete the CloudFormation stack, and following that a full walkthrough guide on how to complete the exercises.

 * **Level**: Intermediate
 * **Duration**: 2 hours
-* **CSF Functions**: Detect, Respond
 * **CAF Components**: Detective, Responsive
-* **<a href="https://awssecworkshops.com/getting-started/" target="_blank">Prerequisites</a href>**: AWS Account, Admin IAM User
+* **Prerequisites**: Active email address, Modern, graphical web browser - sorry Lynx users :)

 ## What's in here?